Ellsworth Air Force Base: Environmental contamination

-Ellsworth Air Force Base is a military superfundsite, listed in August 1990.
+Ellsworth Air Force Base is a military superfund site, listed in August 1990.
 Contaminants are petroleum products, waste solvents and radioactive waste polluting soil and groundwater.
 The Air Force has been cleaning up 12 areas, under supervision by EPA, including landfills, a fire protection training area, spill sites, industrial areas and an explosive-ordnance disposal area.
 Remedies have included groundwater pump-and-treat systems, bio-dechlorination, soil excavation, landfill covers, and institutional controls (fences/signs).
 In 2007, in-place reductive treatment for groundwater cleanup replaced the pump-and-treat systems.
 As of 2016 operation and maintenance activities and groundwater monitoring are ongoing.

 In February 2014 the air force found 12 places that needed more testing due to possible PFC contamination from A-FFF, a fire-fighting foam.
 300 wells across Ellsworth are being sampled for PFCs. in addition a site at the south end of the base, where former firefighters trained using A-FFF will be investigated with field work completed in August 2016.